just0422/DeltaLock/README.md

 |           DeltaLock Software Successfuly Installed!          |
 ----------------------------------------------------------------
 ```
+You should then be able to nagivate to http://IP_ADDRESS/ and view the website

 ## Important Files
 At this point, the app has been installed and is running.
 Take a look the directories and files that rails contains: